TAMIDSpiyalong/Disaster-Impact-Estimation-Downscaling/README.md

 ![1](https://github.com/TAMIDSpiyalong/Disaster-Impact-Estimation-Downscaling/blob/main/NN.png)

 ## Results
-- The figure below shows the best neural network performance with a 0.74 MAE and Pearson R of 0.4 between prediction and ground truth lists, which are the FIMA water depth in inches.
+- The figures below show the neural network performance with a 0.74 MAE and Pearson R of 0.4 between prediction and ground truth lists, which are the FIMA water depth in inches.
 The Pearson R score between these two lists is 0.4, indicating some level of correlation.
 This result is using weather and evaluation data only.
 It is reasonable to anticipate further improvement once the social media self-reports are included at some degree (binary or full feature extracted by NLP and CV).
    -  R² Score: 0.1304
    -   MAE (Mean Absolute Error): 0.7401
    -   RMSE (Root Mean Squared Error): 1.4590